Plug-in electric vehicles (PEVs) are an important component of Go Electric's technology portfolio for achieving sustainability and energy security.

 Other estimates arrive at the 1,234,920 Uber, Lyft, and Taxi Drivers in the USA alone generating 1,410,100,840 pounds of carbon emission annually in the USA by 2025.

-- Every ride qualifies as a tax deductible donation that rewards you for your care and generosity.
+These rides will also qualify as a tax deductible donation that rewards you for your care and generosity.